 What a consultant gives you that an agency cannot

-One brain, deep context, full accountability.
+You get one brain that's actually paying attention.
 A senior consultant lives inside your business model for the duration of the engagement, reads your CRM, sits in pipeline reviews, talks to sales, and forms an opinion about what is actually broken.
 They are not splitting attention across fifteen accounts.
 They are not protecting next quarter's retainer.

 That matters most when the underlying problem is judgement-shaped: which channels deserve the next pound, whether your attribution model is lying to you, why the funnel is leaking between MQL and SQL.
 These are not execution problems.
 Throwing more execution at them does not move the number.